 The Thomas M. Jarrett Cybersecurity Conference Scholarship Program grants Chief Information Security Officers (CISO) the opportunity to attend a NASCIO Annual Conference.
 This scholarship program pays homage to Thomas M. Jarrett, past president of NASCIO (2004 - 2005) with a passion for cybersecurity.

-Nominations for the 2017 scholarship will be accepted April 17 through June 1,
+Nominations for the 2017 scholarship will be accepted until June 30,

 State CIOs must nominate for this scholarship.
 The application will include examples of the CISOs leadership in cybersecurity and why the CISO would benefit from the conference

 The nominee must have a strong passion for and demonstrate leadership in cybersecurity in his/her state.

 A sub-committee of the Executive Committee will review the applications and recommend selections based on the strongest entries.
 Final selections must be approved by the full Executive Committee.